Asset Division: Westlake Village Divorce Attorney

 - Stock options, depending on how and when they were acquired and by which spouse.
 Because asset division can be incredibly complex and one of the most contentious parts of any divorce, it is vital that you enlist the help of an experienced attorney.
 Richard Ross Associates will assist you in the process while protecting your best interests.

 Contact a Thousand Oaks Divorce Lawyer Today

-Going through a divorce is not a pleasant legal matter, but hiring a Certified Family Law Specialist can help to ensure that the process goes as smoothly as possible.
+Going through a divorce is not an easy or pleasant legal matter, but hiring a Certified Family Law Specialist can help to ensure that the process goes as smoothly as possible.
 You don't want to end up with an unfair settlement that doesn't accurately reflect what you actually deserve.
-With over 30 years of experience, we are prepared to offer compassionate support and to litigate aggressively when necessary.
-At Richard Ross Associates, we know asset division, and we are very familiar with the local legal systems of both Ventura and Los Angeles counties.
+With over 40 years of experience, we are prepared to offer compassionate support and to litigate aggressively when necessary.
+At Richard Ross Associates, we know asset division, and we are very familiar with the local legal systems of Ventura, Santa Barbara and Los Angeles counties.

 Don't wait - contact our team today for the help that you will need.